bnb/talks/about.md

 **Bio:**
 ```
-Tierney is a Senior Cloud Developer Advocate at Microsoft, where he spends his time on Node.js, Electron, TC39, and the OpenJS Foundation.
-In Tierney’s spare time, they enjoy playing video games with friends and watching YouTube.
+Tierney is a Developer Advocate on the Open Source Engineering team at Microsoft, focusing on the JavaScript ecosystem through contributions to Node.js, Electron, TC39, the OpenJS Foundation, and numerous other parts of the ecosystem.
+He's always the Impostor.
+He lives in New York City, but (normally) travels often.
 ```

 **Speaking Credentials:**